daqhris/daqhris.github.io/crypto-growth-fund.md

 He does not handle other people's wealth.
 All gains/losses/risks are personal.

 [Chris-Armel](https://daqhris.com/about) has a technical background in computer engineering and is passionate about financial innovation.
-Public announcements and writings are published on his [blog](https://mirror.xyz/daqhris.eth).
+Announcements and writings are published on his [blog](https://mirror.xyz/daqhris.eth).

 E-mail: `media(at)daqhris(dot)com`